Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Problem Setting, Entanglement Graphs Disentanglement

-\paragraph{A motivating example.} Figure~\ref{fig:working_example} represents a minimal example where our theory applies.
+\paragraph{A motivating example.} Figure~\ref{fig:working_example} represents a minimal example in which our theory applies.
 The environment consists of three objects: a tree, a robot and a ball with $x$-positions $\vz_T^t$, $\vz_R^t$ and $\vz_B^t$, respectively.
-Together, they form the vector $\vz^t$ of high-level latent variables, i.e. $\vz^t=(\vz_T^t, \vz_R^t, \vz_B^t)$.
+Together, they form the vector $\vz^t$ of high-level latent variables, i.e., $\vz^t=(\vz_T^t, \vz_R^t, \vz_B^t)$.
 A remote controls the direction in which the wheels of the robot turn.
 The vector $\va^t$ records these actions, which might be taken by a human or an artificial agent trained to accomplish some goal.
 The only observations are the actions $\va^t$ and the images $\vx^t$ representing the scene which is given by $\vx^t = \bff(\vz^t) + \vn^t$.
 The dynamics of the environment is governed by the transition model~$p$, which, e.g., could be given by a Gaussian model of the form $p(\vz^t_i \mid \vz^{<t}, \va^{<t}) = \mathcal{N}(\vz_i^t; \mu_i(\vz^{t-1}, \va^{t-1}), \sigma_z^2)$.
-Plausible connectivity graphs $\mG^z$ and $\mG^a$ are given in Figure~\ref{fig:working_example} showing how the latent factors are related, and how the controller affects them.
-For every object, its position at time step $t$ depends on its position at $t-1$.
+Plausible connectivity graphs $\mG^z$ and $\mG^a$ are shown in Figure~\ref{fig:working_example} showing how the latent factors are related and how the controller affects them.
+For every object, its position at the time step $t$ depends on its position at $t-1$.
 The position of the tree, $\vz_T^t$, is not affected by anything, since neither the robot nor the ball can change its position.
-The robot, $\vz_R^t$, changes its position based on both the action, $\va^{t-1}$ and the position of the tree, $\vz_T^{t-1}$ (in case of collision).
-The ball position, $\vz_B^t$, is affected by both the robot, which can kick it around by running into it, and the tree, on which it can bounce.
+The robot, $\vz_R^t$, changes its position based both on the action $\va^{t-1}$ and the position of the tree $\vz_T^{t-1}$ (in case of collision).
+The position of the ball, $\vz_B^t$, is affected by both the robot, which can move around it by running into it, and the tree, which can bounce.
 The key observations here are that (i) the different objects interact \textit{sparsely} with one another and (ii) the action $\va^t$ affects very few objects (in this case, only one).
 The theorems of Section~\ref{sec:nonparam_ident} show how one can leverage this sparsity for disentanglement.

-\subsection{Entanglement maps \& entanglement graphs}
+\subsection{Entanglement Maps \& Entanglement Graphs}

-In this section, we define \textit{entanglement maps}, which describes the functional relationship between the learned and ground-truth representations, and \textit{entanglement graphs}, which describes their entanglement structure.
+In this section, we define \textit{entanglement maps}, which describe the functional relationship between the learned and ground-truth representations, and \textit{entanglement graphs}, which describe their entanglement structure.

 \begin{definition}[Entanglement maps] Let $\vf$ and $\tilde\vf$ be two diffeomorphisms from $\sR^{d_z}$ to their images such that $\vf(\sR^{d_z}) = \tilde\vf(\sR^{d_z})$.
 The \textbf{entanglement map} of the pair $(\vf, \tilde\vf)$ is given by